andrewufrank/daino/docs/site/dough/SSGdesign - copy of myHomepage/TransformationOfPost.md

 TODO: how to deal with content in other formats?

 ### index pages
-A page with a key `index : True` is added a menu list of the files in the current directory.
+A page with a key `index : True` is adding a menu list of the files in the current directory.

+TODO: is this really needed.
+Describe.
+TODO: sorting keywords